tjsanzen/language-game/README.md

 Another very cool site to check out is https://www.localingual.com/ which allows you to select a country and listen to words in each language with that accent.

+Inspired by a Reddit thread and code by savant on codepen.io